BrandonPoach/BeeScooters/README.md

 ## Getting Started

 To get started, import this project from GitHub using Git or download the ZIP file.
 Once imported, open the project with Android Studio and build it.
-Alternatively, you can find the debug apk file at BeeScooters\app\build\outputs\apk and install on an Android phone.
+Alternatively, you can find the debug apk file at BeeScooters\app\build\outputs\apk and install it on an Android phone.

 ### Prerequisites

-What things you need to install the software and how to install them
+The minimum SDK version required for this application is 23 and the target version is 28.
+This means that it is recommended for you have a Android phone or emulator running Android Marshmellow and above to run this application on.

 ```
 Give examples